Nate Mooney

 Nate Mooney (born January 26, 1972) is an American actor best known for his recurring role as Ryan McPoyle on the FX comedy series It's Always Sunny in Philadelphia.

 Career

 He appeared on various television series, including Breakout Kings, Grey's Anatomy, Nip/Tuck, and others.
 He played the role of Lurvy in the film Charlotte's Web.

-Mooney gained his popularity by playing the role of Ryan McPoyle, the brother of Liam McPoyle and Margaret McPoyle, on the FXX showIt's Always Sunny in Philadelphia.
+Mooney gained his popularity by playing the role of Ryan McPoyle, the brother of Liam McPoyle and Margaret McPoyle, on the FXX show It's Always Sunny in Philadelphia.
 Ryan is a comedic dimwit and is often rebuked for making dumb comments to his brother, such as offering to split a large sum of money (or clams) fifty-fifty-fifty to accommodate three people.

-He also has a small part in one episode of Breaking Bad's third season as an arms dealer who sells bulletproof vests to the cousins attempting to murder Hank.
-During the buy they shoot him in the vest he is wearing to test their viability, and he survives.
+He also had a small part as an arms dealer in one episode of Breaking Bad's third season.

-He plays a lead role as Deputy Leon Drinkwater in IFC’s Stan Against Evil.
+From 2014 to 2018 Mooney played a lead role as Deputy Leon Drinkwater on IFC's Stan Against Evil.